 Status: In September 2017, the Elm Grove Companies acquired four properties in Downtown Concord for redevelopment.
 Elm Grove plans to renovate all four properties and will add 31 new market rate apartments, combined, at 5 South State Street and 15 Pleasant Street.
 On December 11, 2017, the City Council granted RSA 79-E Community Tax Relief Incentives with six year terms to support renovation of the two above-mentioned properties.
 Building permits for the renovations were issued in March 2018.
 Construction is underway.
-Apartments at 15 Pleasant Street are scheduled to be completed in early spring 2019.
+Apartments at 15 Pleasant Street were completed in the spring, and 11 of the 12 new apartments have been leased.
 Renovations of 5-7 South State Street are scheduled to be completed this summer.
-Work at 19 and 26 Pleasant Street has been completed.
+Work at 19 and 26 Pleasant Street has also been completed.